MarvinSt/raytracer/README.md

     - [x] Box and plane geometry
     - [x] Instancing (rotation/translation)
     - [x] Medium and volumes
-    - [ ] Debug fog in final render (does not seem to work as expected).
-It seems that the volume is only rendered properly when it is in front of the camera, but it is not rendered correctly from the inside (it will be transparant)
-- [ ] Improve the ETA calculation in the renderer (low pass filter the last line time and multiply by remaining lines)
+    - [x] Debug fog in final render (now works as expected).
+    - [ ] Polish the demo scene code
 - [ ] Rewrite BVH to work with indices to objects instead of object containers
+- [ ] Create a more organized structure for the different scenes (perhaps serialize to/from JSON)
 - [ ] Implement additional tests for material functions
 # Build and Run